 - Travel within the UK: Travel in the UK is easiest by train or bus.
 Exciting London is only a 45-50 min train ride away, and there are many other exciting places to visit nearby.
 Consider applying for a Rail Card (https://www.railcard.co.uk/) to get discounts.
 If you are under 25 you can apply for a 16-25 Rail Card, but for older students a letter from the Corpus Graduate Office will often suffice.
 If you prefer to take the bus (or ‘coach’ as they say in the UK), services like National Express offer affordable transport across the country too (https://www.nationalexpress.com/en).

 Other useful links:

 - The University of Cambridge pages for International Students: https://www.internationalstudents.cam.ac.uk/

 - Information about what academic things to sort out when you first arrive can be found here: https://www.cambridgestudents.cam.ac.uk/new-students/arrival

 - Check out this useful guide to Life in Cambridge published by the University: https://www.cambridgestudents.cam.ac.uk/cambridge-life

-- If you feel homesick or just want to hang out with your fellow country people, there are a number of international societies associated with CUSU: find them here (https://www.cusu.co.uk/directory/categories/international/) or in the more up to date document below:
+- If you feel homesick or just want to hang out with your fellow country people, there are a number of international societies associated with Cambridge University Student Union (CUSU).
+Find them here: https://www.cusu.co.uk/directory/categories/international/)